 4.3 Skin Biopsy

-The 6mm biopsy tool should be removed from sterile packaging and the sharp metal tip must be kept sterile by avoiding contact with non-sterile surfaces.
+The 4 mm punch should be removed from sterile packaging and the sharp metal tip must be kept sterile by avoiding contact with non-sterile surfaces.

-The biopsy tool should be kept perpendicular to the skin and gently pressed down onto the skin
+The punch should be kept perpendicular to the skin and gently pressed down onto the skin

 A gentle twisting motion in one direction with slight downward pressure should be applied to cut through all the layers of skin including epidermis, dermis, and the most superficial parts of the subcutaneous fat.